WTF is Quibi? A bold bet on short-form streaming

 Quibi's cheapest tier is $5 a month and includes advertising.
 Its ad-free tier is $8 a month.
 Quibi doesn't offer annual subscriptions.

-Quibi is offering 90-day free trials for people who sign up anytime in April -- that can save you as much as $24.
-Before launch, you can sign up to get details of the free trial by submitting your email address at Quibi's web site -- you'll also receive email updates from Quibi if you do.
-After the service launches April 6, you can unlock the free trial by downloading the app and signing up for the service before the May 1 deadline.
+Quibi is offering 90-day free trials for people who sign up anytime in April.
+That can save you as much as $24.
+Before launch, you can sign up to get details of the free trial by submitting your email address at the Quibi website.
+You'll also receive email updates from Quibi if you do.
+After the service launches April 6, you can unlock the free trial by downloading the app and signing up for the service before its May 1 deadline.

-And T-Mobile is offering Quibi's ad-supported tier free to wireless customers who have two or more lines on a post-paid plan, in an deal called Quibi on Us.
-After a year of free Quibi, qualifying customers need to choose between whether Netflix or Quibi is included free with their wireless plan -- you can't have both comped.
-(And the Netflix deal is worth $9 a month, compared to Quibi's monthly value at $5...)
+And T-Mobile is offering a free subscription to Quibi's ad-supported tier to wireless customers who have two or more lines on a post-paid plan, in an deal called Quibi on Us.
+After a year of free Quibi, qualifying customers need to choose between whether Netflix or Quibi is included free with their wireless plan -- you can't get both comped.
+(The Netflix deal is worth $9 a month, compared with Quibi's monthly value at $5.)

 T-Mobile said that you have to sign up by July 7 to get the deal and that it applies to people with two or more voice lines at standard rates on Magenta and One plans with taxes and fees included — along with discounted First Responder, Military and Magenta Plus 55 plans.
 Small business customers with up to 12 lines also qualify.